Parades, music, and fancy dresses – find out how they celebrate Carnival in Portugal and where to find all the parties!

 Carnival celebrations in Portugal

 Are you getting as excited as we are?
-We won’t make you wait longer; let’s dive into exactly where you can find all the fun.
+We won’t make you wait longer; let’s dive into exactly where you can find all the fun, including the unique ‘Lisbon carnival’ with its vibrant parades and cultural festivities.

 Here’s how different cities celebrate the Carnival celebrations in Portugal: